The Cookie Crumbles: No Apologies

 * The appeal to the masses has gotten so massive that now the advertiser has to sidle up slowly and, er, apologetically, to the bar of greatness.
 It’s Great! has become Everything is Great, but this Box of Cookies is Unapologetically Great!

 The world of cookies has crumbled in America.
 It’s a complete mess.
 Pepperidge Farm Lidos have vanished, never to return.
-I can find them only in Google images.
+I can find them only in on-line, internet images.
 They make an appearance once a year, in the Holiday Assortment Pack, at vastly reduced size and greatly increased price.
 Milanos, however, have taken on every flavor and festive occasion known to this nation.
 And, yes, in my super-taster opinion, Lidos are better than Milanos.

 Mother’s Cookies are things Mother would not recognize as her own.
 Recipes have been sold and bought and re-formulated and re-packaged but the package says “Crunchy and Distinctive.”
 Cookie Crumbs!
 The oatmeal cookies are very hard, wafer-thin and they disintegrate upon dunking.
 The only distinctive quality is their lack of quality.